Primary Peritoneal Cancer

 What is primary peritoneal cancer?

-A rare type of cancer that develops in the peritoneum, a layer of tissue lining the abdominal cavity.
+A rare type of cancer that develops in the peritoneum, the lining of the abdominal cavity.

 What are the symptoms of primary peritoneal cancer?